coracle-social/building-nostr/content/book.md

 This approach can work in certain contexts like reviews for products or services.
 But in most cases, getting users to publish such explicit attestations is difficult to incentivize.
 A good example of this is PGP which, despite the enthusiasm nerds have for building trust graphs, has failed to be widely adopted by non-technical users.
 The reason for this is that the creation of these attestations has no immediate utility — they are entirely instrumental, requiring up-front investment in order to achieve their purpose.
 In contrast, follows, likes, and replies all have their own immediate, intuitive incentive.

 For this reason, webs of trust will always be more or less implicit, and rely on careful and qualified data analysis.
-Just because someone is good at recommending recipies does not mean you should trust their political opinions.
+Just because someone is good at recommending recipes does not mean you should trust their political opinions.
 This is especially true when differentiating between different trust contexts.
 Trust derived from follow graphs may be very useful for identifying spam or impersonation, but might not be useful for assessing whether someone is safe to meet in a dark alley.

 Digital representation of social trust is inherently weaker than authentic social trust, because it is predicated only on the subset of information that can be collected.
 Major factors in assessing trust in real life (such as physical appearance, credit score, or criminal record) might be entirely absent in a digital setting.
 This is especially true for new users who don't yet have any attestations from other users about the authenticity or value of their activity.